Office Waiting Room

 Goals will be continuously re-evaluated throughout treatment.
 Ultimately, you will enter therapy for specific reasons and with specific goals.
 As you move toward achieving those goals, you should also begin to have your own thoughts as to how close you are to "being done" with therapy.

 What should I do if I don't feel comfortable after the initial session?

 The first most important factor to consider upon beginning treatment is comfort in treatment.
 It is difficult for majority of client's to face their struggles, so bringing inferior parts of yourself to someone you are uncomfortable with will not be successful.
 That said, certain levels of anxiety and apprehension when beginning the process is to be expected - so you will want to try to separate the process from the provider in making your assessment.

 What should I expect for cost of treatment?

 Blue Cross Blue Shield coverage varies depending on your insurance plan.
-If you have not met your deductible, the cost will be the same as self-pay rates until deductible has been met.
+If you have not met your deductible, the cost will be determined by your insurance providers contracted rate.
+You will need to contact your insurance provider for the exact rate.
 If your deductible has been met or waived you may have a co-pay (ranging from $20-$60) or no co-pay.

 Out of network coverage pertains to all other insurance companies besides Blue Cross Blue Shield PPO.
 All sufficient paperwork from treatment is provided to client, and client waits for reimbursement from insurance company.
 Client is required to pay providers rates at time of service.